TorresCubed/messenger-781/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)

+This project was provided as an assessment tool, allowing me to debug, add features, and suggest ways of modifying the backend.
+This was completed with code review, and slack discussions as a way of grading my capabilities for working in a real environment.

 ## Initial Setup

 Create the PostgreSQL database (these instructions may need to be adapted for your operating system):